eformat/ragit-dev/docs/3-simple-rag/3-simple-rag-ramalama.md

     Don't worry if you have not done the local exercise, we can use some pre-created examples to deploy into OpenShift.

 1. We can push our models into a container registry such as `quay.io`.
 You can skip this step if you have not created these from the local exercise.
+Replace the image repository names with your own.

+    Login to the registry with your username and token.

     ```bash
     podman login quay.io
     ```

-    Push our LLM container based model to quay:
+    Push our LLM container based model to quay.
+Replace the image repository names with your own:

     ```bash
     podman push quay.io/eformat/llama-3.2-3b-instruct-q8_0-gguf:latest
     ```

-    Push our RAG vector db model to quay:
+    Push our RAG vector db model to quay.
+Replace the image repository names with your own:

     ```bash
     podman push quay.io/eformat/ramalama-rag-data:latest